wcpines/chappy/README.md

 ## Authentication

-Passwords are hashed server-side via Peewee builtin: PasswordField, which uses bcrypt
+Passwords are hashed server-side via the Peewee ORM's builtin `PasswordField`, which uses bcrypt.

-JWT tokens are for session persistence/resource authorization
+JWT tokens are for session persistence/resource authorization.

 ## Routes/actions